C-LAEF/claef_1k_doc/docs/HowTo.md

 ## How C-LAEF 1k can be configured
 Please be aware that making C-LAEF 1k user friendly and configurable is 'work in progress' and not all configurations might work out of the box.
 Go into directory def and create a config-file in toml format (see the documentation of the config-file for details).
 An example file is given in config.toml.

+*Health warning for new suite names:*
+There is a missing feature to upload a new suite to ecflow at the moment.
+Before you can start a new suite you have to edit one line in *suite.py*.
+Go to line 178 and uncomment the following line:
+\# ci.load("{0}.def".format(self.config["general"]["suite_name"]))
+If your suite is loaded the first time you have to comment this again.

 Once you have created your config-file run from your top repository level:
 -> python3 def/suite.py --config_file [PATH_TO_YOUR_CONFIG.toml]

 If you do not specify a config_file the code will look for */home/USER/CLAEF_1k/def/config.toml*.